8 Must-Dos in Zion National Park

 #7: Hike to Scout Lookout or Angel’s Landing

 The best canyon views are part of this challenging 4-mile round-trip that begins at the Virgin River and then climbs to the cool and shady Refrigerator Canyon area.
 Next are the iconic Walter Wiggles 21 switchbacks.
 Take your time; the steep climb may test you, but it's worth it.
 At the top of the switchbacks is Scout Lookout, and you have climbed 1,050 feet, where the views of Zion Canyon are phenomenal!
-The trail continues on the Angel’s Landing (permits may be required).
+The trail continues on Angel’s Landing (permits may be required).

 #8: Wade The Narrows!

-Feel adventurous?
+Feeling adventurous?
 Find the Narrows!

 Want to learn more about visiting Zion National Park?
 Click Here for more Utah Adventures.